andy-hanson/noze/doc/language.md

 #### summon

-A `summon` function is allowed to perform I/O without being passed an interface -- it "summon"s the ability to perform I/O out of thin air.
+A `summon` function is allowed to perform I/O without needing the capability to be passed in -- it "summon"s the ability to perform I/O out of thin air.

 ```nz